fmeschia/ioptron-ieqxx-pro-wifi-bridge/README.md

 The bridge draws power directly from the mount.
 When the mount is powered up, the board is also energized and the LED should light up.
 ###Enjoy!
 Point your favorite telescope control software to 192.168.4.1, port 23, and enjoy wireless telescope control!

-[Here](https://www.youtube.com/watch?v=_uhQ0Lzc3-E) you can find a video of the operation an iEQ45 Pro mount with this circuit and the commercial Sky Safari app.